 There was an O.K.
 Club in New York made up of men who supported Van Buren.
 Online says, “Van Buren lost, the word stuck, in part because it filled a need for a quick way to write an approval on a document. . .”
 It was starting to be used as a verb, as in “I’ll O.K. that,” in 1888.

 So, why do we spell the word “okay”?
 Or do you?
 At some point, an English teacher has, or will, tell you that is the correct spelling.
 And, it is now—but it wasn’t until it was established in 1929.
+As I write this, I haven’t had to deal with actual publication of my work.
 I use “O.K.” because it was correct in 1910.
-And, I can't substitute either all right or alright.
-Those didn't come along until 1952.
+Who knows what an editor will say?

 By the way, I’ve always thought “okey-doke” was sort of cute, but it didn’t pop into the language until students came up with it in 1932.
 No problem: it’s really too cute for any of my characters.

 St. Louis connection: The man who did a lot to establish the predominance of the St. Louis Post-Dispatch was long-time editor Oliver K. Brevard.
 Not only were his initials O.K., but he used them frequently in signing off on news stories.
 A biography of him is entitled Bovard of the Post-Dispatch, (James W. Markham, Louisiana State University Press, 1954.)
 It is an interesting look at St. Louis from 1898 to 1938 through the lens of the press.